FAQs for TRAUMA RELEASE PRACTITIONERS

 Wait at least a week between sessions.
 The body needs time to integrate the change.
 Note that some people may take longer than a week to process the trauma release.
 If you hold another session too soon, or try to do this too often, the body will simply refuse to process the release.
 The body is in charge and knows what it can handle!

 Your intent is to activate every nerve exiting from the left and right of each spinal vertebra.
 The nerves (yellow in the image) are accessible between the vertebral transverse process bones.
-Ensure your fingers move over the dip between the 24 transverse processes on each side plus down over the sacrum to the tailbone.
+Ensure your fingers move over the dip between the 24 transverse processes on each side of the spine plus down over the sacrum to the tailbone, for a total of 29 moves.

 SPECIFIC ISSUES